Work is underway on a $4.13 million rehabilitation project at the Delta Municipal Airport, Delta City, Utah. ADG is handling the

-The Transportation Research Board's Airport Cooperative Research Program (ACRP) has just released Report 96: Apron Planning and Design Guidebook addresses best practices for planning, designing, and marking apron areas for all sizes and types of airports in the United States.
+The Transportation Research Board's Airport Cooperative Research Program (ACRP) Report 96: Apron Planning and Design Guidebook addresses best practices for planning, designing, and marking apron areas for all sizes and types of airports in the United States.

 The report is available for free download at www.trb.org/Main/Blurbs/169964.aspx.

-This Boeing 737 business jet is the largest aircraft to ever land at the Lawrence, KS Municipal Airport.
-President Juan Santos of Colombia, a University of Kansas graduate, flew into Lawrence to receive an alumni award from KU.
-The Boeing was the largest aircraft to ever fly into the 5,700-foot runway at Lawrence.
-As an ADG client since 1990, Lawrence Municipal Airport benefited from the proper blend of planning and engineering to safely land the 137,000 pound aircraft.
-ADG’s Rick Bryant, planner, shot this exclusive photo from the back of the FBO’s
+President Juan Santos of Colombia, a University of Kansas graduate, made another return flight to the Lawrence Municipal Airport to receive an alumni award from KU.
+This Boeing 737 is the largest aircraft to ever operate on the 5,700-foot runway at Lawrence.
+As an ADG client since 1990, Lawrence Municipal Airport benefits from the proper blend of planning and engineering to safely land the 137,000 pound aircraft, and a wide variety of other piston and turbine aircraft.

 What can ADG do to assist your Airport?